A look behind the scenes – Sustainability Management and Life Cycle Engineering at the Fraunhofer IST

 Life Cycle Costing (LCC) evaluates the total costs of a product throughout its entire life cycle.
 Life Cycle Assessment (LCA) evaluates the environmental impact of a product or service.
 Life Cycle Engineering (LCE) involves the identification of technical measures – based on a Life Cycle Assessment – in order to enable the sustainable optimization of a product or process.

-What contribution does the Fraunhofer IST provide for its customers in the area of Life Cycle Engineering?
+What contribution does Fraunhofer IST provide for its customers in the area of Life Cycle Engineering?

 What were the highlights in the reporting year?